CarlstoneMC/Carldoescodingbruh/README.md

 requiring the user to unlock the bootloader or use TWRP by modifying packages via local ADB.

-I'm also working on a Linux distro I don't have a name for yet which is gonna be able to run on systems with as low as 512mb of ram and 3000mhz processor clock speed.
-I am trying to make this Linux distro a complete GUI experience so no messing with the command line, also I will make it as compatible as can be with Windows programs.
+I'm also working on a Linux distro called Snap OS (Not to be confused with Canonical's Snap) I am trying to make Snap OS run on systems with as low as 512MB of ram and 0.3GHz processor clock speed.
+I am trying to make this Linux distro a complete GUI experience so no messing with the command line, also I will make it as compatible as can be with Windows programs by modding a a windows iso file to make it as light as possible with only the core components to run software.
 I will also provide different layout options like Mac, Windows, Linux, etc. to make the user comfortable no matter which OS they came from.

 <!---
 Carldoescodingbruh/Carldoescodingbruh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.